 If you want to attend the hearing in person, check with your judge's staff first to find out if you will be allowed in person.

 It is a good idea to review some tips on how to Represent Yourself in Court before you attend the hearing.

 At the hearing, the judge will tell you his or her decision on the issues, but those orders are not enforceable until they are written into an official order form and signed by the judge.
 The judge will usually pick one party to “prepare the order.”
-It is that person’s responsibility to prepare the written order from the hearing, submit it to the judge for review, and send a copy to the other party.
-The instructions and forms needed to do this are below.
+If you were told to prepare the order, visit this page for information on how to do that.